zoidz123/zoidz123.github.io/docs/order-flow-toxicity.md

 ### Measuring Order Flow Toxicity

-Order flow toxicity is a well-studied metric that can be measured over time.
+The toxicity of order flow, a proxy for adverse selection risk, can be measured over time, using various types of well-studied mathematical models.
 Intuitively, a market maker can measure the P&L of its order fills immediately after all fills over a long enough time and volume to determine the toxicity of the flow.

 !!! info "Relation to DFlow"